Quantum-Flytrap/tensor-diagrams/README.md

   * [Simple diagrams of convoluted neural networks](https://p.migdal.pl/2018/09/15/simple-diagrams-deep-learning.html)
   * [Symmetries and self-similarity of many-body wavefunctions](https://arxiv.org/abs/1412.6796)

 If you want to use tensors in the browser, you may be looking for the [Quantum-Game/quantum-tensors](https://github.com/Quantum-Game/quantum-tensors) NPM package.
+If you are looking to visualize complex vectors and operators (especially for quantum computing), see [https://github.com/Quantum-Game/bra-ket-vue](https://github.com/Quantum-Game/bra-ket-vue).

 ## Local setup